jamescherti/buffer-terminator.el/README.md

 ## Frequently asked questions

-### How to restore buffer display time when loading a session (e.g., with EasySession, desktop.el, etc.)
+### How to persist and restore buffer display time when loading a session (e.g., with EasySession, desktop.el, etc.)

 The built-in *savehist* package can be used to save and restore `buffer-display-time` and `buffer-terminator--buffer-display-time`:
 ```